 - 1. May recommend a qualified preceptor (with student participation)/clinical placement. - 2.
-Verified student has completed the clinical Checklist Documentation form requirement by the first clinical course. - 3.
+Faculty reviews required documents that are approved by Exxat, prior to student starting clinical. - 3.
 Approves a student-preceptor learning contract. - 4.
 Maintains communication with student and preceptor in relation to student progress and a minimum of one site visit with student and preceptor. - 5.
 Encourages student scholarly inquiry through the use of nursing and related research in clinical practice, management/administration, or education tracks. - 6.
 Facilitates student/faculty seminar discussions of advanced specialized practice. - 7.
 Facilitates seminar discussions relative to the role of the advanced practice nurse, manager/administrator or educator. - 8.
 Assess and evaluate student progress with input from student and preceptor. - 9.
-Reviews student practicum experiences/logs/narratives with feedback. - 10.
-Assures completion of practicum hours and submits logs/narratives at the end of the semester and submits this to the Graduate Program Assistant. - 11.
-Complies with University and School of Nursing assessments, student evaluation of Preceptor & Clinical Agency and student's logs with cumulative earned hours. - 12.
+Reviews student practicum case/time logs in Exxat, providing approval/or feedback when appropriate. - 10.
+Assures completion of practicum hours in Exxat. - 11.
+Complies with University and School of Nursing assessments, student evaluation of Preceptor &Clinical Agency and student's logs with cumulative earned hours. - 12.
 Submits a grade on WPConnect for the student at the end of the semester. - 13.
-Communicates with the WP Online Graduate Coordinator and/or Graduate Program Director violations of policy, unsafe/unethical practices.
+Communicates with the NP Coordinator, WP Online Graduate Coordinator and/or Graduate Program Director violations of policy, unsafe/unethical practices.